• Skip to main content

 Unfortunately, untreated allergies can get worse.

-Your cat can develop more severe allergy attacks occurring over time.
+Your cat can develop more severe allergy attacks over time.

 Frequent or prolonged allergic reactions can also weaken your cat’s immune system and cause dangerous complications, like fungal or bacterial infections on the skin or in the sinuses, lungs, and ears.

-Also, if left untreated, cats are at risk of developing allergies to more substances, leading to even more attacks.
+Also, if left untreated, cats risk developing allergies to more substances, leading to even more attacks.

 If your cat has asthma, failure to treat allergies can gradually lead to more severe and frequent asthma attacks.